camunda/camunda-docs/versioned_docs/version-8.3/components/modeler/web-modeler/camunda-marketplace.md

 To navigate to the Camunda Marketplace, take the following steps:

-1. Log in to your Camunda account, and navigate to Web Modeler using the **Camunda components** icon in the top left corner of your console.
+1. Log in to your Camunda account, and navigate to Web Modeler using the **Camunda apps** icon in the top left corner of your console.
 Click **Modeler**.
 2. Click on an existing project, or create a new project by clicking **New project > Create new file > BPMN Diagram**.
 3. Change the type of existing task by clicking on it and using the **wrench-shaped** change type context menu icon, or create a new Connector task by using the **Append Connector** context menu.
 Follow our [guide to using Connectors](/components/connectors/use-connectors/index.md) to learn more.
 4. Click the blue shop icon next to **Change element** to open the Camunda Marketplace modal.